open-sauced/docs/docs/contributing/triage-guide.md

 In all cases, issues may be closed by maintainers if they don't receive a timely response when further information is sought, or when additional questions are asked.

-## Approaches and Best Practices for getting into triage contributions
+## Approaches and best practices for getting into triage contributions

 Review the project's contribution guideline if present.
 In a nutshell, commit to the community's standards and values.
 Review the documentation, for most of the projects it is just the README.md, and make sure you understand the key APIs, semantics, configurations, and use cases.